greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 -   **SET SCHEMA** — Moves the table into another schema.
 Associated indexes, constraints, and sequences owned by table columns are moved as well.
 -   **ALTER PARTITION \| DROP PARTITION \| RENAME PARTITION \| TRUNCATE PARTITION \| ADD PARTITION \| SPLIT PARTITION \| EXCHANGE PARTITION \| SET SUBPARTITION TEMPLATE**— Changes the structure of a partitioned table.
 In most cases, you must go through the parent table to alter one of its child table partitions.

-**Note:** If you add a partition to a table that has subpartition encodings, the new partition inherits the storage directives for the subpartitions.
+**Note:** If you add a partition to a table that has subpartition encodings, the new partition inherits the AOCO column encodings for the subpartitions.
 For more information about the precedence of compression settings, see [Using Compression](../../admin_guide/ddl/ddl-storage.html#topic40).

 All the forms of `ALTER TABLE` that act on a single table, except `RENAME` and `SET SCHEMA`, can be combined into a list of multiple alterations to apply together.
 For example, it is possible to add several columns and/or alter the type of several columns in a single command.
 This is particularly useful with large tables, since only one pass over the table need be made.